 So where do the vehicles come from?…

-- Auto auctions (particularly where they can buy salvage cars)
+• Auto auctions (particularly where they can buy salvage used cars)

 Salvage Yard Arrangement

-Most car junk yards near me have their cars arranged in rows and piled on top of each other.
-Not all yards are organized and some are full of rusted old vehicles.
-The more organized it is, the easier it is to find what you need fast.
+Most junkyard cars near me are arranged in rows.
+Not all yards are organized and some like Old Car City in White Georgia are full of old rusted out autos.
+The more organized it is, the easier it is to find other models that you need fast, which is critical to save time.

-Other parts such as engines may be sold to companies for remodeling and later sold with a warranty.
-A wrecked auto may have many reusable parts such as side mirror, wheels, alternators, intakes, doors, panels, seats, and so on.
+Other parts such as engines may be sold to third-party companies for rebuilding or remanufacturing and later sold with a warranty.
+A wrecked auto may have many reusable parts such as side mirrors, wheels, alternators, intakes, doors, panels, seats, and so on.

-Once a vehicle is totally stripped a well managed salvage yard will sell what is left for scrap metal.
-That serves two purposes: It makes more room in the yard and they get the last bit of money out of the vehicle.
+Once an automobile is totally stripped a well-managed salvage will sell what is left for scrap metal.
+That serves two purposes: It makes more room in the lot and they get the last bit of money out of their picked apart inventory.
+The best motorcycle salvage yards also do the same thing.

 Find Used Parts: Junkyard Tips and Tricks From the Pros

-Before you head out on your junk yards near me that sell parts campaign, its a good idea to have a plan.
+It’s a good idea to have a plan before you go scrapping.
 In the video below you can get some great tips and tricks about how to bring a small battery with you for testing parts, how to handle your tools while your salvaging, and what to do if you can’t loosen up a bolt.

-To begin with you find a variety of spare parts at a cheap price.
-When I say cheap…I mean CHEAP!
-For example you can get an alternator for about $18 to $25 or a door for $40 – 80 depending on the vehicle.
 These salvos are the perfect place for common accident parts like fenders, headlights, mirrors, windows, and doors.
-For a few bucks extra you can even get a 30 day warranty at most yards on mechanical parts.
+For a few bucks extra you can even get a 30-day warranty at most yards on mechanical parts.

-Another advantage is that the spare parts sold most likely were assembled by the manufacturer of the car.
-This is an assurance that the parts are of high quality and original.
-In fact some of those spare parts might be better than new ones.
+Another advantage is that the spare parts sold most likely were assembled by the manufacturer.
+This is an assurance that the parts are of high quality and OEM.
+In fact, some of those spare parts might be better than new ones and certainly better than aftermarket parts.

 Tips for Removing Used Parts From Vehicles to Save Time and Money